oracle/graal/docs/graalvm-as-a-platform/implement-language.md

 ...
 ```

-## Run SimpleLanguage with the Newest Compiler 21.2.0
+## Run SimpleLanguage with the Newest Compiler 21.3.0

-In the outstanding case that you need to execute SimpleLanguage with the newest
-version of the GraalVM compiler, please follow these instructions:
+In the outstanding case that you need to execute SimpleLanguage with the newest version of the GraalVM compiler, please follow these instructions:

-1. Download the latest [JVMCI JDK 8](https://github.com/graalvm/graal-jvmci-8/releases/) and point JAVA_HOME at it:
+1. Download the latest [JVMCI JDK 8](https://github.com/graalvm/graal-jvmci-8/releases/) and point `JAVA_HOME` at it:
 ```shell
 export JAVA_HOME=/path/to/openjdk-8u292-jvmci-21.1-b04
 ```